remoshock/remoshock/README.md

                         Action to perform
   -d n, --duration n    duration in ms (Note: PAC uses an impulse duration of 250ms) -p n, --power n       power level (0-100)
-  -r n, --receiver n    index of receiver entry from pyshock.ini, starting at 1 -v, --verbose         prints debug messages --version             show program's version number and exit
+  -r n, --receiver n    index of receiver entry from remoshock.ini, starting at 1 -v, --verbose         prints debug messages --version             show program's version number and exit

-Please see https://github.com/pyshock/pyshock for documentation.
+Please see https://github.com/remoshock/remoshock for documentation.
 ~~~~

-## 📱 Interactive Remote Control (pyshockserver)
+## 📱 Interactive Remote Control (remoshockserver)

-pyshockserver will start a web server, that will provide a user interface
+remoshockserver will start a web server, that will provide a user interface
 as shown on the screenshot.

 The webpage will work on mobile devices, provided that the mobile device